rolandbreedveld/nest-api/README.md

-Workarround to get Nest Google account working in Domoticz
+api script to get a Nest Google account working in Domoticz

 based on : https://github.com/gboudreau/nest-api